felicity-borg/hello-world/README.md

 Hello and welcome to the exciting world of GitHub.

-I hope you enjoy this tutorial and I am sure you will pick this up in no time!
+I hope you enjoy this tutorial and I am sure you will pick this up in no time! :D